Twilight Zone accident: Accident

 The night scene called for Morrow's character to carry the two children out of a deserted village and across a shallow river while being pursued by American soldiers in a hovering helicopter.
 The helicopter was piloted by Vietnam War veteran Dorcey Wingo.
 During the filming, Wingo stationed his helicopter 25 ft from the ground, while hovering near a large mortar effect; he then turned the aircraft 180 degrees to the left for the next camera shot.
-The effect was detonated while the helicopter's tail-rotor was still above it, causing the rotor to fail and detach from the tail.
+The effect was detonated while the helicopter's tail-rotor was still above it, the metal lid on top of the mortar striking the tail-rotor, causing the rotor to fail and detach from the tail.
 The low-flying helicopter spun out of control.
 At the same time, Morrow dropped Chen into the water.
 He was reaching out to grab her when the helicopter fell on top of him and the two children.
 Morrow and Le were decapitated by the helicopter's main rotor blades, while Chen was crushed to death by the helicopter's right landing skid; all three died almost instantly.

 At the trial, the defense claimed that the explosions were detonated at the wrong time.
-Randall Robinson, an assistant cameraman on board the helicopter, testified that production manager Dan Allingham told Wingo, "That's too much.
-Let's get out of here," when the explosions were detonated, but Landis shouted over the radio: "Get lower... lower!
-Get over [lower]!"
+Randall Robinson was an assistant cameraman on board the helicopter who testified that production manager Dan Allingham told Wingo, "That's too much.
+Let's get out of here" when the explosions were detonated, but Landis shouted over the radio: "Get lower... lower!"
 Robinson said that Wingo tried to leave the area, but that "we lost our control and regained it and then I could feel something let go and we began spinning around in circles."
-Stephen Lydecker, another camera operator on board, testified that Landis had earlier "shrugged off" warnings about the stunt with the comment, "We may lose the helicopter."
+Stephen Lydecker was another camera operator on board, and he testified that Landis had earlier "shrugged off" warnings about the stunt with the comment, "We may lose the helicopter."
 Lydecker acknowledged that Landis might have been joking when he made the remark, but added, "I learned not to take anything the man said as a joke.
 It was his attitude.
 He didn't have time for suggestions from anybody."